 - How can you use this knowledge to benefit your workplace relationships and your organization?

 ASK: Please tape your handout next to the poster that represents your primary style.
-(Completed example on left.)
+(Completed example above.)
 Take a few minutes now to walk around the room and read all of the handouts to learn more about your coworkers.
 (10 minutes)

 ASK: What did you discover through this activity and your table group discussions?